About Us

 Leadership

 Pastor Dan Buteau obtained his license as an Assembly of God minister in 2024, receiving his training through the Berean School of the Bible--Global University.
-In addition, Dan has a Bachelor’s Degree from Granite State University and he is currently a Master’s of Theology student at Liberty University (Class of 2026).
+In addition, Dan has a Bachelor’s Degree from Granite State College and a Master’s of Theology Degree from Liberty University.
 Dan served in the United States Marine Corps for four years and retired from a 25-year career in law enforcement.
 He and his wife Beth have been married for the last 33 years, are the parents of four adult children, and the grandparents to five children.

 What We Exist to Do